 Process of Enforcement

-Once an arbitrator issues an award, the prevailing party may seek to enforce it.
-The process of enforcement varies depending on whether the award is domestic or international and may involve proceedings in court.
+Once an arbitrator issues an award, the prevailing party may seek to enforce it in court.
+The process of enforcement varies depending on whether the award is domestic or international, and may require separate court proceedings.
+For Minnesota businesses, a detailed overview of arbitration award enforcement under Minnesota law explains how state courts handle confirmation, vacation, and modification of awards.

 Challenges in Enforcement